-The short-term facility attracts interest at the 182 Treasury Bill rate plus a margin of 5.5% per annum for amounts drawn in Ushs or the 6 months LIBOR plus a margin of 5.5% for amounts drawn down in US\$.
-The applicable interest rate for the Ushs facilities was 16.5% (2018: 16.3%) and for the US\$ facilities was 7.95% (2018: 7.69%).
+The dfcu Bank overdraft facility attracts interest at the 182 Treasury Bill rate plus a margin of 4% per annum for amounts drawn in Ushs while the Stanbic Bank Uganda Limited facility attracts interest at the 182 Treasury Bill rate plus a margin of 3.5% per annum for amounts drawn in Ushs or the 3 months LIBOR plus a margin of 3.5% for amounts drawn down in USD.
+The applicable interest rate for the dfcu Bank Ushs facilities was 14.43% (2019: 16.5%) and for the USD facilities was 4.1% (2019: 7.95%).
+The applicable interest rate for the Stanbic Bank Uganda Limited Ushs facilities was 13.93% and for the USD facilities was 3.723%.